Return on Investing in People

 I remember speaking to my mentor at the time about it and he said that he had implemented a training guarantee payback scheme years ago.
 When he employed someone he asked that person to sign a document on the expected deliverables of the training for the organisation.
 The document also stated that if they leave the company within 12 months, a proportion (depending on the length of time) is repaid to the company.

 I was told that this practice was quite common in major corporations.
 However when I presented the idea to my GMs, one particularly was not pleased (saying it made us look stingy.)
 I was told, why ‘punish’ everyone for the selfishness of a few past people.

-Well running a business is not a democracy and sometimes you have to make decisions based on commercial returns not just what people would like.
+In the end, running a business is not a democracy and sometimes you have to make decisions based on commercial returns not solely based on what people would like.